jsiek/B522-PL-Foundations/lecture-notes-part2.lagda.md

 where `N[x := M]` means replace `x` with `M` inside `N`.

-## Hypothetical Problem: Free-Variable Capture
+## Problem with Naive Substitution: Free-Variable Capture

-For kicks, let's do the inner application first, of `(λ y. ...)` to `x`.
+Let's do the inner application first, of
+`(λ y. ...)` to `x`.

       (λ x. (λ y. (λ x. x + y)) x) 1 2